jacobdbt2100/Data-Analytics-Projects/README.md

 This analysis identifies **key drivers of downtime** and proposes actionable **strategies to reduce operational disruptions**.

 ## Project 3: [Supply Chain Service Level Tracking Analysis](https://github.com/jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/tree/main)

+For supply chain–driven organisations, service level performance directly affects customer satisfaction, retention, and contractual compliance.
+In this organisation, management observed recurring complaints from customers and inconsistent service level outcomes but lacked clear visibility into where and why performance was falling short.

+This analysis aims to identify key gaps in service performance, highlight customers or order types most impacted, and provide actionable insights to improve delivery reliability and overall service levels.